mjs2430/design/content/saratoga/inputs.md

 menu: "atom"
 ---

-Inputs are designed to be placed in a center-aligned form that is 100% of the parent width (max-width of 340px on desktop) using browser defaults and to have different states based on user interaction.
+Inputs are designed to be placed in a center-aligned form that is 100% of the parent width using browser defaults and to have different states based on user interaction.

 #### Text Inputs Example